collapsed-stacks/startups/questions/7950/can-i-ask-for-equity-later.md

 - tagged: `equity`, `software`
 - score: 3

-<p>I am an intern at a software development company.
+I am an intern at a software development company.
 Recently, boss briefed us about a new project he wants to do.
-If the initial idea works out well, the plan is to fork this into a new company and get VC funding.  </p>
+If the initial idea works out well, the plan is to fork this into a new company and get VC funding.

-<p>The product is mostly mobile-focused.
+The product is mostly mobile-focused.
 I am responsible for designing the UI, coding, testing, and release of the mobile app.
-Plus, I have to do some work on the server, too.  </p>
+Plus, I have to do some work on the server, too.

-<p>If the idea works as expected, can I ask for equity?  </p>
+If the idea works as expected, can I ask for equity?

-<p>Also, how do I decide how much to ask?</p>
+Also, how do I decide how much to ask?

 ## Answer 7952